Sources of ancient Tamil history: Chera

 Another series of Chera coins depicts various animals along with symbols on its obverse and the Chera emblem on its reverse.
 Elephant, horse, bull, tortoise and lion are the animals depicted in this series, along with snake and fish.
 Symbols of inanimate objects include arched hills, battle axe, conch, river, swastika, trident, flowers and the sun.

 A few other coins that contain a portrait and a legend have been unearthed; a coin assigned to certain Kuttuvan Kotai with his portrait and the legend "Kuttuvan Kotai" is notable for the occurrence of the "pulli" in the legend.
 Based on paleography of the script, it has been assigned a date of the late 1st century to early 2nd century AD.
 A coin belonging to 100 AD with the legend "Kollipurai" and a full-body portrait of a warrior has been assigned to the king Kopperum Cheral Irumporai, as he was known as the victor of Kolli in literature.
 Another coin of roughly the same period of 100 AD with the legend "Kolirumporaiy" and a warrior portrait has been found; it has not been assigned to a single king, but based on the legend, there are at least six Chera kings who could be associated with it.

 A Chera coin with the portrait of a king wearing a Roman helmet was discovered from Karur.
 The obverse side of the silver coin has the portrait of a king, facing left, wearing a Roman-type bristled-crown helmet.
 This coin maybelong to the 1st century BC and may be earlier to Makkotai and Kuttuvan Kotai coins.
 With a flat nose and protruding lips, he has a wide and thick ear lobe but wears no ear-ring.
 The person depicted appears to be elderly.
 Unlike other Chera silver portrait coins, the king's portrait on this coin faces left.
 The coin points to Romans having had trade contacts with the Chera kings and establishes that the Roman soldiers had landed in the Chera country to give protection to the Roman traders who had come there to buy materials.

 Archaeological investigations conducted unearthed square or circular Chera coins made of copper from near Cochin.
 This was for the first time, from a stratographic context, coins of Sangam Chera period have been found in Kerala.
-The coin, which is almost a square in shape, has an elephant facing to the right and some symbols towards the top of the coin.
+The coin, which is almost a square in shape, has an elephant facing to the right and some symbols toward the top of the coin.
 The symbols could not be identified as the upper part of the coin was partially corroded.
 A drawn bow and arrow was visible on the other side.
 Below the arrow is an elephant goad (a prod used to control elephants).
 These coins bear a striking resemblance to the ones excavated from Karur in Tamil Nadu, said the archaeologists.